 Asbestos Exposure and Mesothelioma in the Military

 Serving in the military comes with many risks, one of which might come as a surprise for those unfamiliar: developing mesothelioma.
 Individuals who served in the military between the 1930s to the 1980s may have come into contact with asbestos, a mineral composed of millions of small fibers.
-Exposure to asbestos is known to lead to the development of mesothelioma, an aggressive form of cancer.
+Exposure to asbestos can lead to the development of mesothelioma, an aggressive form of cancer.
 Below we discuss asbestos exposure in the military, as well as the legal options available to veterans who were exposed to asbestos during their service.

 How Exposure to Asbestos Leads to Mesothelioma